Tax-advantaged accounts

 2. Investment options

-You can invest any balance above $1,000 into a selection of mutual funds
+You can invest any balance above $1,000 into a selection of mutual funds.
+Contact Health Equity for more information.

 3. It's yours to keep